oven-sh/bun/docs/guides/test/svelte-test.md

 ---
-name: "Test Svelte components with bun:test"
+name: "import, require, and test Svelte components with bun:test"
-description: "import & require .svelte files in your tests in bun's jest-compatible test api, bun:test"
 ---

 Bun's [Plugin API](/docs/runtime/plugins) lets you add custom loaders to your project and the `test.preload` option in `bunfig.toml` lets you ensure your loaders start before your tests run.

-To support tests that import or require `*.svelte` files

-Save the following plugin in your project:
+To get started, save this plugin in your project.

 ```ts#svelte-loader.js
 // TODO: make this an npm package instead of a file